sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/saas-connectivity/connector-spec/initialValue.md

 ## How to use the sourceConfigInitialValues in the connector spec

 If you want to prepopulate a field in the connector spec configuration with an initial value, you can use the `sourceConfigInitialValues` field in the connector spec to specify the prepopulated value.
 This can be used across all items.
-All you need to provide is the key of the item and the item's corresponding default value.
+All you need to provide is the item's key and its corresponding default value.
 This is a simple example using a textbox:

 ```json
 "sourceConfigInitialValues": {